Portugal

 Lisbon is a Portuguese city with sunny weather, colourful architecture, and friendly people.

-It has plenty of attractions and is named one of the most scenic cities in the world.
-You can see a series of hills in Lisbon.
+It boasts plenty of attractions and holds the title of one of the most scenic cities in the world.
 This city also sits in the coastal area, so be prepared to enjoy the beach.

 Porto

-Porto is the second-largest city in Portugal.
-It is also the home of Port Wine Production.
+Porto is the second-largest city in Portugal, also the home of Port Wine Production.

 Braga

-The next city you want to consider is Braga.
-It is a city in the Northern area and is one of the oldest cities in Portugal.
+The next city you want to consider is Braga, one of the oldest cities in Portugal.

 Braga is a lively city with students coming to pursue education in the local institutions.
 You will also find vibrant nightlife with clubs and bars around the city in Braga.